brianglass/anastasis/files/weekday_vespers.md

 <span style="letter-spacing:-.1pt">Again I call on you, Virgin, Sovereign Lady, against this passion of love of money, for truly I fear its attacks more than those of a wild beast.
 For love of money<a href="#_ftn26" id="_ftnref26"><span class="MsoFootnoteReference" style="mso-special-character:footnote">[26]</span></a>, even in little thrifty things, is condemned for them.</span>

-<span style="letter-spacing:-.1pt">Mother of God, give me mighty strength each day to look with a joyful purpose and generous disposition on paupers and strangers and the multitudes of poor, to embrace non-possession which can make me GodÂ’s own.</span>
+<span style="letter-spacing:-.1pt">Mother of God, give me mighty strength each day to look with a joyful purpose and generous disposition on paupers and strangers and the multitudes of poor, to embrace non-possession which can make me God’s own.</span>

 <span style="letter-spacing:-.1pt">Glory.
 Both now. <span style="color:red">Cross-Theotokion.
 Same melody.</span></span>

-<span style="letter-spacing:-.1pt">When the blameless Virgin saw the Lamb suspended on a Cross, she cried out in lamentation, Â‘My sweetest Child, what is this new and wondrous sight?
-How are you, the One who holds all things in the hollow of your hand, nailed in flesh to a tree?Â’ </span>
+<span style="letter-spacing:-.1pt">When the blameless Virgin saw the Lamb suspended on a Cross, she cried out in lamentation, ‘My sweetest Child, what is this new and wondrous sight?
+How are you, the One who holds all things in the hollow of your hand, nailed in flesh to a tree?’ </span>

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Aposticha of the Cross.</span>

-<span style="letter-spacing:-.1pt">The Cross was planted on Calvary, and blossomed for us with immortality from the ever-flowing spring of the SaviourÂ’s side.</span>
+<span style="letter-spacing:-.1pt">The Cross was planted on Calvary, and blossomed for us with immortality from the ever-flowing spring of the Saviour’s side.</span>

-<span style="letter-spacing:-.1pt">The SaviourÂ’s precious Cross is an unbreachable wall; for as we have trusted in it we are all saved.</span>
+<span style="letter-spacing:-.1pt">The Saviour’s precious Cross is an unbreachable wall; for as we have trusted in it we are all saved.</span>

 <span style="color:red;font-style:normal;mso-bidi-font-style:italic">Of the Martyrs.</span>